Iphytech/ud036_StarterCode/README.md

 		Type cd ud036_StarterCode

 ### To generate the static HTML file with the favorite movies listed
-		 Type  python entertainment_center.py in your command line/terminal and hot enter
+		 Type  python entertainment_center.py in your command line/terminal and hit enter

 # To Add new movies